John Wesley Powell: Civil War and aftermath

-Geologic research
+Exploring the West

-Colorado expeditions
+Early expeditions

 John Wesley Powell led an expedition into the Rocky Mountains of the Colorado Territory in 1867.
 An expedition party of 11 men and one woman arrived in Denver on July 6 of that year.
 Among the men were five students (or recent graduates) from Illinois.
 The woman was Emma Dean Powell, wife of John Wesley Powell.
 Eight members of the party (including both Powells) made an ascent of Pikes Peak in the summer of 1867.
 After further explorations, the expedition party disbanded in September but the Powells remained in the Rockies for two additional months before returning to Illinois in December.

 Powell organized and led a second expedition to the Colorado Territory in 1868.
 In that year, Powell, William Byers, and five other men became the first white explorers to climb Longs Peak.
 By December 1868, most of the expedition party had returned to Illinois but the Powells spent the winter camped on the White River, a tributary of the Green River.
-During that winter, Powell made excursions down both rivers.
-He also traveled south to the Grand River (now known as the Colorado River), north to the Yampa River, and around the Uinta Mountains.
+During that winter, Powell made excursions down both rivers, traveled south to the Grand River (now known as the Colorado River), north to the Yampa River, and around the Uinta Mountains.
+He also "spent days and nights in the adjacent camp of the Utes, making a vocabulary of their language at 'the request of the Smithsonian.'"
 Preparations were made for a now historic voyage through the Grand Canyon of the Colorado River in 1869.

+First Colorado River expedition

 In 1869, John Wesley Powell set out to explore the Colorado River and the Grand Canyon.
 Gathering ten men, four boats and food for 10 months, he set out from Green River, Wyoming, on May 24.
 Passing through dangerous rapids, the group passed down the Green River to its confluence with the Colorado River (then also known as the Grand River upriver from the junction), near present-day Moab, Utah, and completed the journey on August 30, 1869.

 The members of the 1869 Powell expedition were: